 Ingredients for Peanut Butter Balls:

-- Chocolate Wafers – white and dark chocolate
+- Chocolate Melting Wafers – white and dark chocolate add a fun flair to the homemade candies

 I couldn’t resist dipping half of them in white chocolate with white and gold sprinkles for New Years Eve and half of them in dark chocolate with chocolate sprinkles for Christmas.
 It made the bowl of easy Peanut Butter Balls look so pretty.